weeco/documentation/content/docs/documentation/advanced-configuration.md

 cluster_id: ""

 rpk:
+  # TLS configuration to allow rpk to make requests to the redpanda API.
+  tls:
+    # The path to the root CA certificate (PEM).
+    truststore_file: ""
+    # The path to the client certificate (PEM).
+Only required if client authentication is
+    # enabled in the broker.
+    cert_file: ""
+    # The path to the client certificate key (PEM).
+Only required if client authentication is
+    # enabled in the broker.
+    key_file: ""

   # Available tuners.
 Set to true to enable, false to disable.

   # Setup NIC IRQs affinity, sets up NIC RPS and RFS, sets up NIC XPS, increases socket